mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 - N1-A3 correction: immutable false-green after numeric/registry-byte audit;
 - N1-A4 correction: gold controls `8/8`, raw rows `1/1`, hostiles `130/130`,
   fresh independent acceptance `1/1`, committed at `81b2a0a`;
-- N2 scientific experiments: `0/4` terminal receipts; N2-F0 and N2a are two
+- N2 scientific experiments: `0/4` terminal receipts; N2-F0/N2a are terminal
-  terminal mechanics attempts with zero credit; one same-task N2b correction is authorized but not sent;
+  mechanics attempts and N2b is terminal scientific-runner RED, all with zero credit; one same-task two-file N2c source-only transaction is authorized but not sent;
 - N3 critiques/agglomeration: `0/5`;
 - strict 3x, strict 2x, measured break-even: each `0/5`;
 - Value receiver: `14/34 = 41.18%`;
 - full CSS/WPT/browser, product execution, package, API, consumer migration, release, Value/Keyframes/BBNF/Fourier credit: **0**.

-This closes only the owner mechanics intake.
+This closes only the owner source/scientific-runner intake.
 The long-horizon parser goal remains active.
-N2-F0 and N2a are terminal and frozen; N2b is authorized but not sent, with no scientific receipt or downstream credit.
+N2-F0, N2a, and N2b are terminal and frozen; N2c is source-only authorized but not sent, with no scientific receipt or downstream credit.